blltrx/sitemd/content/O-styleguide.md

 ## font

-idk the difference between a typeface and font but i don't care that much. i use Casdacia Code for all my things, and if your device has it that's what you'll see here.
+idk the difference between a typeface and font but i don't care that much. i use Cascadia Code for all my things, and if your device has it that's what you'll see here.